-Comments San Mateo County continues to fall significantly behind our neighboring counties in developing and implementing Secure Track programming.
-San Francisco and Santa Clara Counties have been operating their programs for 18+ months.
-Housing: Due to their rehabilitation needs, Secure Track youths should be housed away from the general population and with youths who are expected to be detained for 6 months or more Long-term and Secure Track youth tend to be more stable, cohesive, and capable of working together as a group to achieve common goals.
+- Housing: Due to their rehabilitation needs, Secure Track youths should be housed away from the general population and with youths who are expected to be detained for 6 months or more Long-term and Secure Track youth tend to be more stable, cohesive, and capable of working together as a group to achieve common goals.
 Housing these populations together will reduce program redundancy and limit the number of times a youth is moved between housing units.

-Recommendations An audit of the Juvenile Justice Realignment Block Grant funding and expenditures is needed to ensure compliance with the current plans and to determine the amount of funding that remains to: make facility modifications and improvements implementing new programs and services • ISM's and Group Supervisors need to be trained on SB823 and SB92 to understand the intent, and purpose of California's Juvenile Justice Realignment, and the rights and responsibilities associated with the rehabilitation of Secure Track Youth.
-The commission continues to advocate for the development and implementation of the following programs and services that are outlined in the Juvenile Justice Realignment Block Grant Annual Plan.
-Substance Abuse Education and Treatment Gang Intervention Vocational/Career Technical Education &amp; Certification Building Trade Programs Career Navigation Workshops Success Centers Job Readiness &amp; Training Life Skills Anger Management &amp; Conflict Resolution Cognitive Skills
+- An audit of the Juvenile Justice Realignment Block Grant funding and expenditures is needed to ensure compliance with the current plans and to determine the amount of funding that remains to:

+- make facility modifications and improvements

+- o implementing new programs and services

+- ISM's47 and Group Supervisors need to be trained on SB823 and SB92 to understand the intent, and purpose of California's Juvenile Justice Realignment, and the rights and responsibilities associated with the rehabilitation of Secure Track Youth.

+- The commission continues to advocate for the development and implementation of the following programs and services that are outlined in the Juvenile Justice Realignment Block Grant Annual Plan.48

+- Substance Abuse Education and Treatment

+- Rape Trauma Services

+- Gang Intervention

+- Vocational/Career Technical Education & Certification

+- Building Trade Programs

+- Career Navigation Workshops

+- Success Centers

+- Job Readiness & Training

+- Life Skills

+47 ISM: Institutional Service Managers

-ISM: Institutional Services Manager 47SMC Juvenile Justice Realignment Block Grant Annual Plan is in the attachments.
+48SMC Juvenile Justice Realignment Block Grant Annual Plan is in the attachments.

+Anger Management & Conflict Resolution

+Cognitive Skills

+Victim Impact and Awareness

+Restorative Justice

+Parenting Classes & Support

+Peer Mentorship

-Victim Impact and Awareness Restorative Justice Parenting Classes &amp; Support Peer Mentorship Council for Boys and Young Men ReEntry Services &amp; Housing Services Clothing: Provide uniforms to Secure Track youth. similar to the ones being issued to Secure Track youth in Santa Clara County.
-In Addition, we believe Secure Track youths would benefit from Intensive Mental Health Care Step Down Program prior to Re-Entry into the community.
+Council for Boys and Young Men

+ReEntry Services & Housing Services

+Clothing: Provide uniforms to Secure Track youth. similar to the ones being issued to Secure Track youth in Santa Clara County.49 In Addition, we believe Secure Track youths would benefit from

+Intensive Mental Health Care

+Step Down Program prior to Re-Entry into the community.

 Mental Health Recommendations: Implement a Group Therapy Program Assess youth for ACE's-Adverse Childhood Experiences.
 Design an Intensive Mental Health Treatment program.